-Other: When Charlotte stubs her toe there are numerous shots of her walking normally in bare feet and sitting by the window there is a close up of her feet, for one her toes look fine, and if she had damaged the middle toe on her foot to extent it needed hospital treatment she would have had some trouble walking about normally.
+Other mistake: When Charlotte stubs her toe there are numerous shots of her walking normally in bare feet and sitting by the window there is a close up of her feet, for one her toes look fine, and if she had damaged the middle toe on her foot to extent it needed hospital treatment she would have had some trouble walking about normally.
 Even if she hadn't broken it, the doctor did put a support onto it suggesting it was hurt enough to warrant that.
+(00:39:40)

-Revealing: During the still photo shoot, the photographer asks Harris to pause so he can change films.
+Revealing mistake: During the still photo shoot, the photographer asks Harris to pause so he can change films.
 The assistant can be seen sliding the lightproof cover into the film magazine on the back of the camera, and then immediately removing the sliding cover, all without actually changing films or magazines.

 Continuity mistake: When Bob carries Charlotte to her room he unlocks the door with a key which appears to be in his hand.
 However, there was no key in his hand while he was carrying her down the corridor, and he didn't retrieve from anywhere (which would have been difficult anyway with her still in his arms).
 (00:52:00)NancyFelix